Doctoral Student Enrollment Procedures

 Please do not submit your official transcripts until all degrees you will earn prior to enrolling at Northwestern University are listed.Verifying the completion of your previous degrees is an important step in our transcript collection process.

-New students will not be permitted to register for their second quarter of study at Northwestern until all official transcripts (including degree-awarding transcripts) have been received by TGS
+New students will not be permitted to register for their first quarter of study at Northwestern until all official transcripts (including degree-awarding transcripts) have been received by TGS

 All new full-time and half-time students must visit the Northwestern University Health Service (NUHS) website to review information relating to University and State of Illinois health requirements, and download the required entrance health form.
 There are deadlines associated with these requirements (listed on the NUHS website).

 Notify your home program of external funding (if applicable)

 If you have accepted funding by a source other than Northwestern University (NSF, Ford Foundation, VEF, etc.), you must notify TGS’s Financial Aid staff via email prior to your first quarter of enrollment.
 If necessary, TGS will make appropriate adjustments to your TGS financial package.

 Submit your visa request (international students only)

 For international students whose NetIDs are activated, please click here for the Office of International Student and Scholar Services (OISS) website to download visas and forms information.
 To submit an I-20 request, visit the Office’s Steps for New Students web page and follow the directions to complete the process.

 Please note, if you have been admitted to the Fall Quarter you must submit your I-20/DS-2019 Request no later than the dates outlined on the OISS website.

 For all questions regarding choosing the proper visa, or errors in your visa document, please contact the OISS via email at email@example.com.